Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.

 Every time a user visits our website, web analytics software provided by Google generates an anonymous analytics cookie.
 These cookies can tell us whether or not you've visited the site before.
 Your browser will tell us if you have these cookies, and if you don't, we generate new ones.
 This allows us to track how many individual unique users we have, and how often they visit the site.
 These cookies cannot be used to identify individuals; they are used for statistical purposes only.
 This allows us, for example, to tell which pages are the most visited at any one time.

-When you register with nottinghamshire.gov.uk, we generate cookies that represent whether you are signed in or not.
-If you have not selected 'Remember Me,' your cookies get deleted when you either close your browser or shut down your computer.
+If you register on nottinghamshire.gov.uk, we generate cookies that represent whether you are signed in or not.
+If you have not selected 'Remember Me,' your cookies are deleted when you close your browser or shut down your computer.

 Third party cookies

-On some pages of our website, components supplied by third parties may also set their own anonymous cookies for the purposes of tracking the success of their application, or customising the application for you.
-Because of how cookies work we cannot access these cookies, nor can the third parties access the data in cookies used by us.
-This is the case for our Twitter and Facebook ‘plug ins’ as well as our use of online advertising.
+On some pages of our website, components supplied by third parties may also set their own cookies for the purposes of tracking the success of their application, or customising the application for you.
+We cannot access these cookies, nor can the third parties access the data in cookies used by us.
+This is the case for both our Facebook plug-in and our use of online advertising.

-If you have chosen to enable Google to associate your web and app browsing history with your Google account, and to use information from your Google account to personalise ads you see across the web, Google will use this with Google Analytics data to build and define audience lists for cross-device remarketing.
-In order to support this feature, Google Analytics will collect Google-authenticated identifiers, which are Google’s personal data, and temporarily join them to Google Analytics data in order to populate audiences.
+If you have enabled Google to associate your web and app browsing history with your Google account, and to use information from your Google account to personalise ads you see on the web, Google will use this information with Google Analytics data to build and define audience lists for cross-device remarketing.
+In order to support this feature, Google Analytics will collect Google-authenticated identifiers, which are personal data created by Google, and temporarily join them to Google Analytics data in order to populate audiences.

 Remarketing allows us to tailor our marketing to better suit your needs and only display ads that are relevant to you.

 It is usually possible to stop your browser accepting cookies, or to stop it accepting cookies from a particular website.
-However, you may find that some aspects of nottinghamshire.gov.uk stop working or work less well if you do this.
+You may find some aspects of nottinghamshire.gov.uk stop working or work less well if you do this.

 All modern browsers allow you to change your cookie settings.
 These settings will typically be found in the 'options' or 'preferences' menu of your browser: